|Workshop by Smitty_Cabinetshop||posted 03-28-2011 04:25 AM||9164 reads||2 times favorited||482 comments|

-First pic is what the shop looks like when I step inside and look towards the bench.
+First pic shows the look of my primary work area before a new wood floor changed things up a bit.
 You can see my first attempt at a plane till plus the “Inspiration Piece” wall cabinet mounted left of the window that my bench faces.
-That’ s the cabinet my Wall Hung Tool Cabinet aspires to be in style.
+It is called that because my Not-Wall-Hung Tool Cabinet was patterned after said vintage piece.

 The second pic is the ‘oldest’ of my work area of the shop.
 It predates the purchase of any of my handtools and is taken before I built my workbench.
-Truly the Dark Ages, and the one immediately following is a kind of before-and-after of the space with how it appears today.
+Truly the Dark Ages, and the one immediately following is a kind of before-and-after of the space with how it appeared years later.

-Fourth pic is older and is a shop view to the northeast of my bench area, where a cabinetmaker’s bench is visible but has since moved to my dad’s shop.
+Fourth pic is also an older one and is a shop view to the northeast of my bench area, where a cabinetmaker’s bench is visible but has since moved to my dad’s shop.
 There’s also my assy bench (a few inches too high, but full of drawers), Folder’s cans and a wall cabinet from a now-gone hardware store.

 Fifth picture in the series is the clutter that was in front of window, before being cleared away in a recent purge.
 I just like looking at the pic. :-)

 My workspace is centered on hand tools but includes such Eisenhower-era Craftsman stationary tools (King-Seeley) as a shaper, table saw, jointer and band saw.
 A key power tool is my beloved DeWalt MBF 9” RAS…

 Before I had a dedicated shop space, I thought having one meant having a place for dedicated power tool workstations; that having a router table and building jigs for my table saw would unlock the world of furniture building and true craftsmanship.
 Sounds funny to say now.
 I’ve instead become a hybrid worker by recognizing hand tools – planes, scrapers, #71 routers, saws, beading planes and chisels – as precision tools that are incredibly satisfying to use.
 I won’t hesitate to power up for the rough work, but I’m mostly a hand tool guy.
 For what it’s worth.
 Galoot index, anyone? :-)